dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 If you would rather view the trace on a Linux machine, you can do this by changing the output format of `dotnet-trace` to `speedscope`.
 You can change the output file format using the `-f|--format` option - `-f speedscope` will make `dotnet-trace` to produce a speedscope file.
 You can currently choose between `netperf` (the default option) and `speedscope`.
 Speedscope files can be opened at https://www.speedscope.app.

 Note: The .NET Core runtime generates traces in the `netperf` format, and are converted to speedscope (if specified) after the trace is completed.
 Since some conversions may result in loss of data, the original `netperf` file is preserved next to the converted file.

+## Known Caveats

+- "dotnet-trace used to work but now it's giving me `Unable to create a session`"

+Between .NET Core Preview 5 and Preview 6, there were breaking changes in the runtime.
+To use the Preview 6 version of dotnet-trace, you need to be using it on an application with Preview 6 of the runtime, and the same holds for the other way around - To trace an application using .NET Core Preview 6 or later, you need to use the latest version of dotnet-trace.

 ## Commonly used keywords for the *Microsoft-Windows-DotNETRuntime* provider